Hospitaller Templar heritage

 Remains of the priory of the Holy Sepulchre and later of the Hospitallers.
 Free access.

-Historic Monument Church, frescoes, numerous symbolic lapidary traces, burial slab,
+Historic Monument Church, frescoes, numerous symbolic lapidary traces, tombstone,

 remarkable crosses.
 Open Monday, Wednesday and Friday.